alulic84/odin-recipes/README.md

 # odin-recipes

-A very basic html site using a html boilerplate and html elemnts such as headings, paragraphs, imagages, links and lists.
+A basic html site using a html boilerplate and html elements such as headings, paragraphs, images, links and lists.